TET 2020: 1st International Workshop on Terminology Extraction and Translation

 – Submissions should be in English and be submitted in PDF.

-– Submission of the papers should be done through the SWH3L-2019 EasyChair page .
+– Submission of the papers should be done through the TET-2020 EasyChair page .

-– Abstracts may consist of up to two (2) pages of content, plus unlimited references.
+– System description may consist of up to four (4) pages of content, plus unlimited references.